Vadixem/qAlgo/README.md

 In order to start sorting animation sequence automatically('Start' button) or manually('Step forward' button) first one should select sort type.

+## Build
+Qt5.12 should be used(There are deprecation and incomatibility errors when using Qt6.7)

 ## Contribution

 Pull requests are welcome, along with any feedback or ideas.